FlowerCake13/witch-brew/README.md

 # witch-brew

 It is that time of the year young witches and wizards!
 Today we will be brewing a secret recipe for our Halloween stew.
+Users will have a set of ingredients to choose from (in the form of images).
+When a user clicks on an image, they will add that to the mix by increasing the ingredient count.
+If the number and type of ingredients match your recipe, you will display the name of the recipe on the page!

 ## Objective
 Use **JavaScript Event Listeners** to track the ingredients being added to the mix on click of the image, **If Statements** to check whether the right amount of ingredients have been added, and *CSS Keyframe Animations** to simulate the cauldron bubbling and changing colors.